Kiss on My List: Background

-The song was written with the intention of Janna Allen, sister of Hall's longtime girlfriend Sara Allen, singing it, as she was interested in starting a music career.
+The song was written with the intention that Janna Allen, sister of Hall's longtime girlfriend Sara Allen, would sing it, for she was interested in starting a music career.
 Hall cut a demo version as a guide for her, but later when his manager found the tape lying around the studio, he insisted that Hall and Oates cut the song themselves.
 In fact, the production team liked the demo so much that they did not do a second take, instead adding background vocals and instrumentation to the demo and mixing them together.
-Hall recalled that is why the drums sounded so "dinky" - the "drums" in fact being the early Roland CR-78 drum machine mixed in with a live drumming overdub.
+Hall recalled that is why the drums sounded so "dinky" – the "drums" in fact being the early Roland CR-78 drum machine mixed in with a live drumming overdub.

 Hall calls it an anti-love song, with the song title being tongue-in-cheek sarcasm in that the kiss is not that important, in that it is on a list of other things that are just as important.

 In an interview with Mix magazine, Daryl Hall said: "Eddie Van Halen told me that he copied the synth part from 'Kiss on My List' and used it in 'Jump.'
 I don't have a problem with that at all."

 Reception

-Record World said it has "a bouncy pop sound with heavenly harmonies."
+Record World said it has "a bouncy pop sound with heavenly harmonies".